Premium Bank

 • design - mockups - user

-Below, a video that shows the landing page and the proposed content while scrolling down (stage 1).
-Besides, different ways to get in touch and the sign-in flow, among other features.
+Below is a video showcasing the landing page and proposed content as the user scrolls down (Stage 1).
+It also demonstrates different ways to get in touch, the sign-in flow, and other key features.

-The user dashboard for B2C (stage 3) includes a products filter as well as a booking process to talk to one of the qualified mortgage advisers.
-Also, how to improve the score by uploading more documents to get better advice and save time later.
+The B2C user dashboard (Stage 3) includes a product filter as well as a booking flow to connect with qualified mortgage advisers.
+It also allows users to improve their profile score by uploading additional documents, enabling them to receive better recommendations and save time later in the process.

 Evaluation